 This post is sponsored by Johnson Farms Plants and Pumpkins.

 Located in Belton, Mo., we have watched Johnson Farms grow as our kids did.
-This locally owned farm is the perfect size – all the attractions but also easily experienced in one day.
+This locally owned farm is the perfect size – all the attractions, but also easily experienced in one day.

 Johnson Farms Attractions